Disclosure: I visited several of the sites in the post for free for review purposes. All opinions are my own.

 Shop, eat and drink in Sandy Hill

-Geographically, the enormous CF Rideau Centre (50 Rideau Street) is part of Sandy Hill, and it’s pretty much the main retail game in the ‘hood.
-However, if all that shopping makes you hungry or thirsty, venture out of the mall for something different.
+Geographically, the enormous CF Rideau Centre (50 Rideau Street) is part of Sandy Hill, and it’s the biggest retail game in the ‘hood.

-At sleek Norca (Le Germain Hotel Ottawa, 30 Daly Avenue), the emphasis is squarely on Canadian techniques and ingredients, and you can choose from dishes such as chestnut-stuffed rabbit saddle or a beef burger with bacon jam.
+At sleek Norca (Le Germain Hotel Ottawa, 30 Daly Avenue), the emphasis is squarely on Canadian techniques and ingredients.
+The menu changes regularly, but in the past it has included dishes such as chestnut-stuffed rabbit saddle or a beef burger with bacon jam.

 Another hotel restaurant worth checking out is The Albion Rooms, tucked into a ground-floor corner of the Novotel (33 Nicholas Street).
 The farm-to-table menu changes frequently, but try the excellent blackened rockfish, if you see it.
 The craft cocktails are delicious, too.